cheshirekow/phpbb_latexml/readme.txt

 read the contents of that file.
 If not, it will call latexml and latexmlpost to generate that file, and then read the contents.

-There is absolutely no lifetime managment of these cache files, so it might be a good idea to go in there from time to time and clean it out.
-Perhaps as I learn more about phpBB I can figure out the right way to do this.
+There is an additional hook called at the beginning of submit_post and delete_post which will delete these cache files.